WHAT IS A DESTINATION WEDDING?

 If the any or all of the above appeal to you, then a destination wedding in the Riviera Maya may be the ideal option!

-WHAT ARE THE BENEFITS OF HAVING A DESTINATION WEDDING IN THE RIVIERA MAYA?
+WHAT ARE THE BENEFITS OF DESTINATION WEDDINGS IN CANCUN?

-In the Riviera Maya, you can find wedding venues to accommodate all budgets no matter how small and intimate or large and extravagant you would like your big day to be.
+In Cancun and the Riviera Maya, you can find destination wedding venues to accommodate all budgets no matter how small and intimate or large and extravagant you would like your big day to be.
 Here are just a few of the benefits a destination wedding can bring:

 - Cost!
 If exceeding your wedding budget is your concern, this could be the option for you.
 Many destination weddings can work out cheaper.